 Our procedures are the following:

-If a delayed opening occurs, the director will again check with the school district beginning at 5:00 a.m. and e-mail all families by 7:00 a.m.
+If a delayed opening is necessary, the director will inform all families via email by 7:00 a.m.
 A delayed opening means that we do not hold Early Drop-Off and all morning classes meet from 10:15 a.m. to 12 noon.
 Lunch Bunch and Afternoon Enrichment meet as regularly scheduled.
 Again, the school’s phone and website will be updated.

-If an early dismissal occurs, the director will check with the school district all morning and e-mail families as soon as the district calls an early dismissal.
+If an early dismissal occurs, the director will check weather and road conditions all morning and email families if it becomes dangerous for driving.
 In that case, we will cancel Lunch Bunch and Afternoon Enrichment, but staff members will remain at school until all children are able to be picked up by family members.

 Our PPNS make-up day policy has been carefully developed by the nursery school board after multiple inclement weather situations over the past several years.
 If a child misses more than their regular one-week schedule of classes, they will be invited to make up the excess missed days.
 For example, if a child attends school three days a week, but school must be closed four days in one year, that child will be entitled to add another day of school at some point during the year.
 Individual make-up classes will be coordinated by the director, teachers, and child’s family.

 In unusual situations when the school must be closed for several days, the nursery school board and director will determine whether to add on days during June.